emilsjolander/sprinkles/README.md

 API
 ---
 ###Annotations
-- `@Table`: Used to associate a model class with a sql table.
+- `@Table` Used to associate a model class with a sql table.
-- `@AutoIncrementPrimaryKey`: Used to mark a field a an autoincrementing primary key.
+- `@AutoIncrementPrimaryKey` Used to mark a field a an autoincrementing primary key.
 The field must be an `int` or a `long` and cannot be in the same class as any other primary key.
-- `@Column`: Used to associate a class field with a sql column.
+- `@Column` Used to associate a class field with a sql column.
-- `@PrimaryKey`: Used to mark a field as a primary key.
+- `@PrimaryKey` Used to mark a field as a primary key.
 Multiple primary keys in a class are allowed and will result in a composite primary key.
-- `@ForeignKey`: Used to mark a field as a foreign key.
+- `@ForeignKey` Used to mark a field as a foreign key.
 The argument given to this annotation should be foreignKeyTable(foreignKeyColumn).
-- `@CascadeDelete`: Used to mark a field also marked as a foreign key as a cascade deleting field.
+- `@CascadeDelete` Used to mark a field also marked as a foreign key as a cascade deleting field.

 ###Saving
 The save method is both an insert and a update method, the correct thing will be done depending on if the model exists in the database or not.
 The two first methods below and syncronous, the second is for using together with a transaction (more on the later).
 There are also two asyncronous methods, one with a callback and one without.
 The syncronous methods will return a boolean indicating if the model was saved or not, The asyncronous method with a callback will just not invoke the callback if saving failed.